Nahid51/food_fiesta/README.md

 2. User can view all the food list, order them and review them.
 3. There have email-passwords and google login systems.
 4. Users must log in before ordering food.
-5. And can pay through SSL Commerce Payment System.
+5. And can pay through SSL Commerce Payment Gateway System.
 6. All button and link are active.

 7. When an admin login he can go to his admin page.